OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/bullbear.md

 ---
 title: bullbear
-description: This page provides information on how to use OpenBB's bullbear function that fetches sentiment for a ticker from stocktwits.
+description: "This page provides information on how to use OpenBB's bullbear function" that fetches sentiment for a ticker from stocktwits.
 Detailed info about parameters and returns are included.
 keywords: